 President, CMA Kansas City

-First Saturdays for Physicians
+First Saturdays Formation for Health Care Professionals!

 KC CMA publishes article on the pill's harmful effects